 During the years ended December 31, 2014, 2013 and 2012, the Company granted RSUs and PRSUs to certain key employees, officers and directors of the Company under the 2011 Plan with various vesting requirements as established by the Compensation Committee of the Board of Directors.
 The RSUs granted vest based on the passage of time.
 The vesting of certain RSU awards also is subject to the price of the Company's common stock exceeding a specified per share price for a designated period of time and continued employment at the Company by the grantee as of the vesting date.
 The PRSUs granted will vest based on the achievement of certain targets with respect to the Company's overall financial performance for specified periods.
-The vesting of certain PRSU awards also is subject to the price for a designated period of time and generally require continued employment at the Company by the grantee as of the vesting of certain price for a designated period of time and generally require continued employment at the Company by the grantee as of the vesting date.
+The vesting of certain PRSU awards also is subject to the price of the Company's common stock exceeding a specified per share price for a designated period of time and generally require continued employment at the Company by the grantee as of the vesting date.